Can The Coca-Cola Company (KO) Remain Competitive?

-The Coca-Cola Company (NYSE:KO) went up by 0.37% from its latest closing price compared to the recent 1-year high of $56.48.
-The company’s stock price has collected -1.53% of loss in the last five trading sessions.
-Press Release reported on 06/21/21 that Coca-Cola North America Steps up Spending With Minority-Owned Media Companies
+The Coca-Cola Company (NYSE:KO) went down by -0.13% from its latest closing price compared to the recent 1-year high of $56.48.
+The company’s stock price has collected 1.02% of gains in the last five trading sessions.
+Press Release reported on 06/23/21 that The Coca-Cola Company Announces Timing of Second Quarter 2021 Earnings Release

 Is It Worth Investing in The Coca-Cola Company (NYSE :KO) Right Now?